heutelbeck/sapl-policy-engine/sapl-attribute-api/README.md

 ### MongoDB

+The collection and the pre- and post-images for the collection will be created automatically.
+The following step needs to be done manually:

+1. Add a replica set config to the `mongod.conf`:
+    ```
+    replication:
+      replSetName: rs0
+    ```

+The other two steps are optional but should be considered depending on your environment:

-1. The collection will be created automatically.
-For larger setups you should increase the performance by adding indices:
+1. For larger setups you should increase the performance by adding indices:

     ```js
     db.attributes.createIndex(